 So I should put weed barrier down?
 In most cases the answer is no, please no!
 Weeds will still appear in the gaps in the barrier, and eventually, over the barrier.
 When you rake you will snag those pesky edges and pull up sections.
 If you have any uneven areas in the yard you will find that bark dust washes off the barrier and you will see the barrier peaking through.

 In most instances weed barrier just doesn't work the way you want it to.
+But if you decide to install it be sure to apply 3”+ of bark dust and use a high quality weed fabric.

 How do you apply bark dust?
 Use a flat shovel to gently spread it.
 Focus on even coverage.
 Once all the beds are covered, go over them with a rake to smooth them.